sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 ```
 This will add the `MaxNonServedDemandConstraint` and the `MaxNonServedDemandPerSegmentConstraint` to the node `elec_SE` with a maximum non-served demand equal to the demand in each period, and a price of 5000.0 \$/MWh for the unmet demand ("max_nds" is the fraction of the demand that can be unmet).

-A complete list of the constraints available in Macro can be found in the [Macro Constraint Library](@ref) section.
+A complete list of the constraints available in MACRO can be found in the [MACRO Constraint Library](@ref) section.

 Therefore, a complete example of the `nodes.json` file for the electricity system is the following:
 ```json